 When the data are simulated and drawn from a known theoretical model, one cannot achieve more statistical power than directly calculating the likelihood.
 But even powerful theoretical models for spectral fitting still rely on a variety of assumptions about the spectrum's source.
-Having a network that is flexible to inputs and demonstrates a robust propagation of uncertainties is vital.
+The flexibility of these fully neural network based approaches is an important advantage, opening the door to interpolating between theoretical models [24], or even learning directly from observational data [71, 72].
+An inference approach with this flexibility and the capacity for robust propagation of uncertainties is vital.